Mohamed3nan/CompanionWindow/readme.md

 ## Overview

-The Companion Window Chrome Extension transforms any webpage into a floating Picture-in-Picture (PiP) window, enhancing your browsing experience and productivity.
+The Companion Window Chrome Extension transforms any webpage into a floating Document Picture-in-Picture (PiP) window, enhancing your browsing experience and productivity.
 Perfect for multitasking, it allows you to keep any webpage visible while working in other applications or browsing different tabs.

 ## Features